Post-Discectomy Rehabilitation | Shift Spinal Health

 Returning to loading too early

-Heavy lifting, high-impact exercise, and prolonged sitting before the disc wall has adequately healed significantly increases the risk of re-injury through the same defect — often within the first year.
+Heavy lifting, high-impact exercise, and prolonged sitting before the disc wall has adequately healed may increase the risk of re-injury through the same defect, particularly in the first year.

 03